na-na-hi/renget/archive/4syqq.md

 **Conclusions**
 Recommended course of action; indirect surveillance.
 Though it pains me to let such a scientifically valuable specimen slip through our grasp, the Adept is simply a low risk and currently beyond our means to actively pursue until a later date.
 Future operations must rely on her lack of proximity to her master, however, and I could urge all Sith forces to keep the two separate wherever possible - not only does her capture become impossible in the Y8 'Wanderer's' presence, but the subjects' relationships might slow the deterioration of the latter's psyche and further sabotage future prospects.

-##Subject Y8 - Jedi Master Kir Kadi
+##Subject Y8 'Wanderer' - Jedi Master Kir Kadi

 **Target Analysis Y8 - Version 22**
 **Subject Identity:** Jedi Master Kir Kadi - Codename 'Wanderer'